gloaec/mcms/README.md

 Make sure you don't browse the app twice at the same time, the phonegap's autoreload mechanism uses socket.io that gets confused and keeps reloading the app.
-If anyhow you wish to use many browsers in parallel, you may want launch the server with the option :
+If anyhow you wish to use many browsers in parallel, you may want to launch the server with the option :

     phonegap serve --no-autoreload